IGJoshua/coffi/README.md

 the multimethod `reify-symbolspec`, although it's recommended that for any library authors who do so, namespaced keywords be used to name types.

+## Known Issues
+The project author is aware of these issues and plans to fix them in a future
+release:

+There are currently no known issues!
+Hooray!

+## Future Plans
+These features are planned for future releases.

+- Support for va_args type
+- Header parsing tool for generating a data model?

 ## License

 Copyright © 2021 Joshua Suskalo